jenisys/invoke-cleanup/README.rst

   ``clean`` or ``cleanup`` task.

-* In addition, you often want a common ``cleanup`` task that calls somehow cleans up everything and can call the cleanup task in each module.
+* In addition, you often want a common ``cleanup`` task that somehow cleans up everything and can call the cleanup task in each module.

 Because the *cleanup-everything* functionality is generic and the cleanup tasks are often project specific,